Providenciales Clear Kayaks

 Clear and glass-bottom kayaks have become very popular in the Turks and Caicos, as they offer a view into the crystal-clear water below where interesting marine life can be seen.
 Both guided clear bottom kayak eco-tours and unguided rentals are available at a few locations on Providenciales.

-Kayaking is one of the easiest water sports to begin, and it’s difficult to find a more scenic paddling location than the Turks and Caicos, as we have great locations ranging from verdant marine wetlands and estuaries to lively reefs and beautiful sandy bays.
+Kayaking is one of the easiest water sports to learn and the Turks and Caicos is an amazing place for the water sport, as we have great settings ranging from verdant marine wetlands and estuaries to lively reefs and beautiful sandy bays.

 Kayak Rental and Delivery

 For those staying in a villa or vacation rental, another option is to rent clear kayaks, and have them delivered to your accommodation.
 Many of the rental companies are happy to do so.
 Several accommodation spots are near some fascinating and vibrant reefs, at locations such as Smith's Reef and Turtle Cove, Blue Mountain, and in the Bight.

 For those seeking a unique experience, a custom kayaking adventure can be a great idea.
 The Turks and Caicos is home to extensive wetland systems, and the best spots tend to be quite remote.
 Tour companies can provide transport via both land or on the ocean by boat to places such as the Frenchman’s Creek Nature Reserve, or the extensive Ramsar Nature Reserve.

 What Wildlife Can Be Seen?

 Bird and marine life sightings of course vary by location, season, tides, and more, yet there are some rather consistent regulars.